 He even attempted brute force, laying siege to the city.
 The siege was long and unsuccessful.
 Finally, Henri agreed to convert to Catholicism, with the famous words:

-He was finally crowned King of France at the Cathedral of Chartres on 27 February 1594, and was allowed to enter Paris on 14 March 1594.
+Looking around the other cathedrals in France, he was finally crowned King of France at the Cathedral of Chartres on 27 February 1594, and was allowed to enter Paris on 14 March 1594.
 Introducing many reforms, he became known as “Good King Henri”.

 Surviving many other assassination attempts, Henri IV was finally killed in Paris on 14 May 1610 by a Catholic fanatic, who stabbed him on the Rue de la Ferronnerie.